 Consider allowing students to choose how they show their learning & mastery, in a way that allows them to put their best foot forward and shine.
 For instance, they can draw or collage in Google Drawings or in Google Jamboard.
 They can create an eBook using a slide deck presentation in Google Slides and then use Screencastify to record themselves presenting it.
 They can write in Google Docs or even create a multi-media poster in Google Slides, including videos and audio.

 Formatting & sharing the choice options with students

 You can build interactive slide decks to offer students choices in activities or materials.
 These can range from Choose-Your-Own-Adventure types of activities to choice boards.
 Learn more about interactive uses of Slides.

 Another way to organize options, especially if a lesson or activity has multiple steps or sets of choices, is to use Docs to create a HyperDoc.
 A HyperDoc is more than just a document with hyperlinks; it's a digital document where all the pieces of a learning cycle have been curated together in one central place, creating a space rich in hyperlinks to other materials, images, sites, text and video.
 Learn more about creating your own HyperDocs.

 In Google Classroom, you can choose which students receive an assignment or material, simplifying the distribution of their chosen digital work or resources.
 Watch a video to learn more about assigning to individual students in Classroom.

-One way to know when to offer choice is to get to know your students.
+Another way to know when and how to offer choice is to get to know your students.
 You can do this quickly and easily through Google Forms by gathering data directly from students.
 This can be information about their interests, perceived strengths & weaknesses, how they think they learn best, and prior experience or knowledge with the content.
 See an example of a student questionnaire or learn more about getting started with Google Forms.